|

 When Is a Book Ready for Editing?

-Both authors and editors have the same question at some point in the book writing / publishing process: When is a book ready for editing?
+So at some point in the book writing / publishing process, you’re likely to have the question: When is my book ready for editing?

 So When IS a Book Ready for Editing?